Islandora-Labs/islandora_ip_embargo/CONTRIBUTING.md

 You may want to read [Syncing a fork](https://help.github.com/articles/syncing-a-fork) for instructions on how to keep your fork up to date with the latest changes of the upstream (official) `islandora` repository.

 Community members who have push/merge permissions on a repository should **never** push directly to a repo, nor merge their own pull requests.

-#### Release branch pull requests

-The pull request process will roughly look like this:

-1. fork from Islandora repo if that has not already been done
-2. `git remote add islandora git@github.com:Islandora/islandora_checksum.git`
-3. `git pull islandora 7.x`
-4. Make changes, commit
-5. `git push origin 7.x` and issue a pull request on 7.x
-6. `git fetch --all`
-7. `git checkout 7.x-1.4` if that does not work, `git checkout islandora/7.x-1.4` then `git checkout -b 7.x-1.4`
-8. Make changes/cherry pick/copy changes from earlier, commit
-9. `git push origin 7.x-1.4` and issue a pull request on 7.x-1.4

 ## License Agreements